Work and reversibility in quantum thermodynamics: Result

-where $\mathcal{R}_{\sigma \rightarrow \rho}$ is the reversal operation constructed from the process that transforms $\sigma_S$ to $\rho_S$---from which work might be gained---while depositing such energy into the bath.
-That is, the reversal operation obtained from

-can be used to transform $\rho_S$ to $\sigma_S$ at \emph{no energy cost} to the battery, and allows us to make statements about $W_{\rm inv}$:
+where $\mathcal{R}_{\rho \rightarrow \sigma}$ is again the reversal operation.
+This says, for instance, that if not very much work needs to be spent in restoring $\rho_S$ from $\sigma_S$, then a particular thermal operation not involving any work would also recover $\rho_S$ from $\sigma_S$ well, as measured by the relative entropy distance.

-Needless to say, since for example the erasure of a thermal state $\rho_S = \tau_S$ to a pure state $\sigma_S$ costs a significant amount of work, the operation $\mathcal{R}_{\sigma \rightarrow \rho}$ cannot always achieve a very high fidelity.
-This is indeed, precisely what we see here since if the fidelity is very small, then the amount of work that we need to invest is large.
-We illustrate this more subtle application of our result in Section~\ref{sec:example} by means of a simple example of a harmonic oscillator bath.
-We emphasize that the bound on $W_{\rm inv}^{\rm nano}$ is valid for all the classes thermodynamic operations we study in this paper.
+This may not always be the case as for example the erasure of a thermal state $\sigma_S = \tau_S$ to a pure state $\rho_S$ costs a significant amount of work.
+There, the operation $\mathcal{R}_{\rho \rightarrow \sigma}$ will not change the thermal state of the system, effectively not recovering at all.
+Indeed this inequality also says that if the relative entropy is large, then the amount of work that we need to invest is large too.
+We illustrate this application of our result in Section~\ref{sec:example} by means of a simple example of a harmonic oscillator bath.

+{\bf Gaining work.} Let us focus on particular situations in which $W$ is characterized by the standard free energy (for physical examples of this regime see paragraph after that containing \eqref{eq:WUpper1} in Section \ref{sec:intro}).
+There, we have that $kT\Delta=W_{\rm gain}(\rho_S \rightarrow \sigma_S)$.
+In that case \eqref{eq:lowbound} states that the amount of work $W_{\rm gain}(\rho_S \rightarrow \sigma_S) \geq 0$ gained when transforming $\rho_S$ to $\sigma_S$ can be characterized by how well we can recover the state $\rho_S$ from $\sigma_S$ using a thermodynamic operation of the same class which requires \emph{no} work at all.
+More precisely

+In this particular case a link is established between the reversibility of some transition and the amount of work that could be drawn from it.
+Loosely speaking, if little work can be obtained when transforming $\rho_S$ to $\sigma_S$ with a thermodynamic operation, then there exists a thermodynamic operation of the same class that can recover $\rho_S$ from $\sigma_S$ quite well.
+Or stated differently, if this thermodynamic operation performs badly at recovering $\rho_S$, then the amount of work that can be obtained in the transition $\rho_S \rightarrow \sigma_S$ can be large.